port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/ci-cd/gitlab-pipelines/gitlab-pipelines.md

 ## Examples

-Refer to the [examples](./examples.md) page for practical examples of working with Port using Gitlab CI Pipeline.
+Refer to the [examples](./examples.md) page for practical examples of working with Port using Gitlab CI Pipelines.